 - Much less risk than surgery

-- Much less expensive than shockwave therapy or surgery
+- Covered by most insurances so less expensive than shockwave therapy

 - Some patients have pain for several days following procedure

-- Still a relatively new procedure, so long-term results past 12 months unknown
+- Still a relatively new procedure, so long-term results unknown

 - Small risk of post-injection infection